szuecs/gin-gomonitor/README.md

   - &lt;your idea&gt;
 - the code base

-Please use github issues as starting point for contributions, new ideas or bugreports.
+Please use GitHub issues as your starting point for contributions, new ideas or bug reports.

 ## Contact